✦ Blog·7 min read

 The October deadline matters not just because of the date, but because admissions decisions for these courses happen on a compressed timeline.
 Oxford and Cambridge send interview invitations in late October and November; medicine offers are typically made between December and March.
 The quality of your personal statement is scrutinised more intensely at this stage because the shortlisting process begins almost immediately after the deadline.

-29 January 2026 — The Main UCAS Deadline
+Late January 2027 — The Main UCAS Deadline

 However, equal consideration applies to the timing of the application, not to the quality of the personal statement.
 A statement submitted at the deadline is reviewed on exactly the same terms as one submitted two months earlier.
 There is no benefit to submitting early unless you are applying under the October deadline.